JayBigGuy10/WRAMP-Assembly-Intellisense/devnotes/notes.md

 # TODO
 - modify wsim, and use launch args, or clipboard functionality to auto load file into wsim
 - fix the issue if you try and build a file with less than 2 lines
+- lookinto other terminal method from code runner, maybe also have a wsim button